ispras/dedoc/docs/source/dedoc_api_usage/return_format.rst

     :lines: 9-12

 The full :download:`output json file<../_static/json_format_examples/basic_example.json>` contains
-serialized class :class:`dedoc.data_structures.ParsedDocument` with its content, tables, metadata and attachments.
+serialized class :class:`~dedoc.api.schema.ParsedDocument` with its content, tables, metadata and attachments.

 The beginning of the document's content: